nuejs/nue/packages/www/blog/2.0/index.md

 ### SPA development
 Single-page applications get a new development model built on Nuestate.
 Define your route patterns in one place and let the URL drive your application.
 Regular `<a href>` links become SPA navigation automatically with the `autolink` option.

-The upcoming [one data model](one-data-model) will unify how data flows through SPAs, but the foundation is here now: clean separation between routing, data model, state, and the UI layer.
+The upcoming [universal data model](universal-data-model) will unify how data flows through SPAs, but the foundation is here now: clean separation between routing, data model, state, and the UI layer.

 ### New tools